 - Portable Charger: If you find yourself away from your hotel for extending periods of time and simply can’t be without your devices, pack along a portable power bank like the Anker Powercore 10000.
 What’s great about this portable charger is that it’s designed to be compact and minimalist.
 With a single charge, you’ll be able to charge an iPhone 6s almost 4 times on the fly!

-- Pocket WiFi: Stay connected anywhere you roam in Hong Kong by renting a 4G WiFi Router for Hong Kong.
+- Pocket WiFi: Stay connected anywhere you roam by renting a 4G WiFi Router for Hong Kong.
 The rental includes 500MB of data per day and pick up at Hong Kong Airport.

 - Headphones: For the long-haul flight to Hong Kong, nothing keeps your headspace better than the Bose QuietComfort 35 (Series II) Wireless Headphones, offering pristine sound quality and active noise cancellation to dull ambient sounds.
 If you don’t need noise cancellation and are looking for something more budget friendly, the Sennheiser HD 4.40 Around Ear Wireless Headphones are a good option.